NixOS/nix.dev/source/tutorials/nixos/distributed-builds-setup.md

 - The location of the SSH key
 - A list of [supported system features](https://nix.dev/manual/nix/2.23/command-ref/conf-file#conf-system-features)

-  This particular list must be specified in order to delegate building compilers and running [NixOS VM tests](integration-testing-vms) to remote machines.
+  This particular list must be specified to delegate building compilers and running [NixOS VM tests](integration-testing-vms) to remote machines.

 See the [reference documentation on the  `builders` setting](https://nix.dev/manual/nix/2.23/command-ref/conf-file#conf-builders) for details.